Ms. Fudge served as chairman and chief executive officer of Young & Rubicam Brands at WPP Group PLC from May 2003 to December 2006.

 She also serves as Chair of the U.S. Program Advisory Panel for the Gates Foundation.
 She is Vice Chair of the Harvard Board of Overseers, a trustee of Morehouse College, and a trustee of WGBH Public Media, the Rockefeller Foundation, and the Brookings Institution.

 Ms. Fudge also serves on the Advisory Board of the Smithsonian Museum of African American History and Culture.
-She previously served on the boards of the Federal Reserve Bank of New York, General Electric Company, Marriott International, Liz Claiborne, Honeywell International, Allied Signal, Infosys Limited, Catalyst, the New York Philharmonic, Simpson-Bowles Commission, the U.S. State Department Foreign Affairs Policy Board and on the Board of Governors for the Boys and Girls Clubs of America.
+She previously served on the boards of Unilever NV, the Federal Reserve Bank of New York, General Electric Company, Marriott International, Liz Claiborne, Honeywell International, Allied Signal, Infosys Limited, Catalyst, the New York Philharmonic, Simpson-Bowles Commission, the U.S. State Department Foreign Affairs Policy Board and on the Board of Governors for the Boys and Girls Clubs of America.

 Ms. Fudge has received the Matrix Award for Advertising from New York Women in Communication and was a recipient of the NY Executive Council’s Ten Awards for leadership and innovation in business.
 She was named one of Time Magazine’s Global Business Influentials.
 Among her other honors are Leadership Awards from the Minneapolis and New York City YWCA, an Alumni Achievement Award from Harvard Business School, a Lifetime Achievement Award from Ebony magazine, and a Legacy Award in Business from Black Enterprise magazine.
 She was named by Fortune magazine as one of the 50 most powerful women in American business.